xmartlabs/MetalPerformanceShadersProxy/README.md

 This pod will add **no stub** to devices (**no footprint!**), as the proxy uses preprocessor macros to decide which implementation to use.

+Note that if a stub method is called, a exception will be thrown.

 ### Additional imports

 There are additional types that depend on Metal that need the framework to be imported in order to work on simulators.
 They come from the following headers: